Circus At Home

 Big Top Circus Show

 The big day is finally here!
-At the end of today, you'll take everything you’ve learned this week and put it all together to premiere your first circus performance.
+You'll take everything you’ve learned in this adventure and put it all together to premiere your first circus performance.
 But first, you'll need to put the finishing touches on everything, like posters, programs, and even tickets.
 What will you call your circus?
 You may choose to do a live performance for family or make a video to send to loved ones near and far.
 Sure, we're staying home—but the show must go on.

 Ask About Today